PiousAeneas/31.12-qmk_firmware/keyboards/keyboardio/atreus/keymaps/PiousAeneas_miryoku/readme.md

 **System Layer**: Tertiary right-hand layer provides media control, browser navigation, system shortcuts, and Microsoft Excel keyboard macros that all mirror the directional keys from the Navigation and Mouse Layers. `Pause`, `Stop`, and `Mute` are on the primary, secondary, and tertiary thumbs, respectively.
 System keys are on the same-hand inner and bottom column:
 - **Screen Shot**: Double-tap `Snip` for `Print Screen`.
 - **Extra Alphas**: Single tap for Tap Layer, double tap for Extra QWERTY Layer, triple tap to save the current default layer into persistent memory.
-- **Mac Mode**: Single tap for for Mac mode, double tap for to Windows mode, triple tap to save current mode into persistent memory.
+- **Mac Mode**: Single tap for for Mac mode, double tap for Windows mode, triple tap to save current mode into persistent memory.
 Mac Mode swaps `GUI` with `Control`, reverses scroll directions, and changes OS-specific shortcuts for clipboard functions, print screen, system search, and browser navigation.
 - **Boot**: Tap same-hand pinky column for `QK_BOOT` which resets keyboard into bootloader mode (Keyboardio Atreus also requires you to simultaneously hold the bottom left key).

-**Function Layer**: Function keys mirror numerals from the Number Layer with extras on the pinkie and inner columns. `App` Context Menu key is on the tertiary thumb key and other thumb keys are duplicated from the Base Layer to enable **auto-repeat**.
+**Function Layer**: Function keys mirror numerals from the Number Layer with extras on the pinky and inner columns. `App` Context Menu key is on the tertiary thumb key and other thumb keys are duplicated from the Base Layer to enable **auto-repeat**.
 Same-hand system keys are mirrored from the System Layer.

 **Button Layer**: An additional Button Layer provides mouse buttons, keyboard modifiers, and clipboard shortcuts for use with integrated or external pointing devices, used with either hand.
-It is activated by holding a bottom row pinkie key.
+It is activated by holding a bottom row pinky key.